Marella Explorer Review and Specifications

-- Surf & Turf Steakhouse on Deck 7 specialises in all things meat.
-Its menu includes mains like lobster, grilled chicken and pork chops, but the highlight is the 28-day-aged steaks.
+- Surf & Turf Steakhouse on Deck 7 specializes in all things meat.
+Its menu includes mains like lobster, grilled chicken, and pork chops, but the highlight is the 28-day-aged steaks.
 There is a chopping board artwork as well as leather booth seating.
 Cover charge is applied for dining here.

 - The Market Place on Deck 11 is a buffet restaurant where guests can watch the chefs prepare dishes from around the world.
 It is made up of different food stalls.

-- Tapas @ The Mediterranean on Deck 11 is specialised in tapas dishes for both lunch and dinner.
+- Tapas @ The Mediterranean on Deck 11 is specialized in tapas dishes for both lunch and dinner.

 - Italian @ The Mediterranean pizzeria on Deck 11, with wood-fired oven and salad bar.

 A couple of the largest new features aboard the 13-deck Marella Explorer include the flagship bar, club and casino Indigo (situated at the top deck), and the first at sea Champneys Spa.
 Indigo is home to the longest bar onboard the ship and features the Broadway show lounge able to accommodate 1,000 guests.
 The Broadway street lounge is on Decks 6 and 7, which also house other entertainment facilities.
 The venue hosts cocktail-making sessions and demos.
 Entertainment facilities include Indigo Club with a DJ booth and dance floor, and Indigo Casino with card tables and slot machines.